-0.3 ctw marquise cut white diamonds botanically placed around a unique, princess cut 0.85 ct dusty purple sapphire in 14k gold.
+0.3 ctw marquise cut white diamonds botanically placed around a unique, princess cut 0.85 ct dusty purple sapphire in 14k yellow gold.

 This sapphire is one of a kind, however if you would like to recreate this style with an alternative center stone please email the studio directly!

 Layers of solid 14k gold are pressure bonded to a core of either sterling silver or jeweler’s brass.
 The result is a durable, price-friendly alternative to solid gold, with over 100 times more gold in it than gold plated pieces.
 It remains nickel free, hypoallergenic and can get wet without tarnishing or turning your skin green.